Sparker0i/Weather/README.md

 To request for a new feature, create a new Issue in the issues tab in this format :

-- The title of the Issue must begin with [FEATUREREQ], followed by the feature needed
+- The title of the Issue must begin with "Feature Request -" , followed by the feature needed
 - Provide a little description of what you want in this app
 - Maybe you can also provide an example code of how to implement it
 - Do not make a new PR for a Feature Request